 The customs and beliefs of Puritans are also heavily referenced in the novel.
 While not all the characters are Puritan, the Puritan faith is the dominant force in Wethersfield.
 Although many Puritans left England to escape restrictive religious laws, this did not stop them from implementing their own.
 Their vision for a moral society shaped the legal and social practices of their settlements.
 Puritans valued prayer, pious reading, and hard work, and the frowned upon fancy dress, silly games, and secular songs and books.
 They expected all believers to follow the teachings of the Bible and required women and children to obey their husbands and fathers.

 Social expectations and even local laws were based on this strict mentality.
 Nowhere was this more pronounced than in the notorious witch trials.
 In their fear of sinful disobedience, many Puritans saw the devil at work in the actions of those who diverged from their lifestyle.
 Women and men who disagreed with Puritan beliefs and looked or acted oddly were sometimes thought to be bewitched by the devil.
 Throughout the seventeenth century, dozens of people were executed for witchcraft, most famously in the Salem Witch Trials of the 1690s.
-The websites below might be helpful for supplementing students’ understanding of Puritan society and religious beliefs.

 The Witch of Blackbird Pond also highlights the political tension between the Connecticut colonists and the English government.
 Although nearly a century before the Revolutionary War, many colonists in the 1680s already felt that living in an American colony entitled them to a certain amount of autonomy from the British government.
 In fact, this is why many Puritans came to America in the first place.
 The religious freedom in the colonies was possible because the dominance of the Anglican Church in England itself was not enforced in its territories.
 In 1662, the colony of Connecticut was granted a charter from King Charles II which granted the colony a certain amount of self-government and freedom from direct oversight from the Crown.
 In 1685, however, Charles II died and his successor, King James II, refused to honor the charter.
 He consolidated several colonies into a single territory named the Dominion of New England and set his appointee Sir Edmond Andros in place as Royal Governor of the dominion.